 To put a figure on working capital, it can be defined as current assets minus current liabilities.
 Current assets include inventory and accounts receivable, i.e. payments you are waiting to receive, notably from your customers.
-Current liabilities are typically accounts payable, meaning money you are due to pay out, for example to suppliers.
+Current liabilities are typically accounts payable, meaning the money you are due to payout, for example to suppliers.

 Decoding Working Capital Numbers

 Calculating working capital as assets minus liabilities is straightforward enough.
 It can also be expressed as the ratio of these two items, i.e. assets/liabilities.
 Negative working capital is then indicated by a ratio of less than one (assets less than liabilities).
 A ratio of between 1 and 2 suggests that for the supply chain as a whole, there are enough short term assets to cover short term debt.
 A ratio of more than 2 may be a sign that inventory is increasing too much or that the company is slow in collecting payments.

 Yet this ratio is not the whole story, either.
 While reducing working capital may be a deliberate goal for the reasons above, working capital that trends downwards all by itself may be a warning sign.
 It may indicate that sales volumes are decreasing, meaning that receivables (and perhaps inventory) are also decreasing.
 As we mentioned above, a decrease in working capital must not be allowed to happen at the expense of supply chain performance, whether in terms of overall profitability or end-customer satisfaction.

 Who Has the Biggest Working Capital of Them All?